 increasing effectiveness

-By having consistent product quality, eligibility criteria and accreditation requirements to allow for more installers to engage thus increasing the number of consumer supported by the schemes.
+Having consistent product quality, eligibility criteria and accreditation requirements will allow more installers to engage with schemes, thus increasing the number of consumers supported.

 Pillar 1: Interrelating health and retrofit